Rewriting Structured Cospans: Background Material: DPO Rewriting and Structured Cospans

-Double pushout rewriting has an established literature, so we use the current section to cover the fundamentals and to establish our conventions.
-The interested reader can see Ehrig, et.\ al.\ \cite{Ehrig_GraphGram} to learn about graph rewriting or Lack and Soboci\'{n}ski \cite{LackSobo_Adhesive} for an axiomatic approach based on \emph{adhesive categories}.
-Here, instead of working with the full generality offered by adhesiveness, we work inside of a topos.
-This allows us to reap the benefits from a rich rewriting theory because topoi are adhesive \cite{LackSobo_TopsIsAdh}, while retaining the technical requirements for our constructions to work.
-Henceforth, every category is a topos.
+Double pushout rewriting has an established literature, so we use this section to cover the fundamentals and to establish our conventions.
+The interested reader can see Ehrig, et.~al.~ \cite{Ehrig_GraphGram} to learn about graph rewriting or Lack and Soboci\'{n}ski \cite{LackSobo_Adhesive} for an axiomatic approach based on adhesive categories.

 Rewriting starts with the notion of a \df{rewrite rule}, or simply \df{rule}.
 This is a span $\ell \gets k \to r$ with two monic arrows.
 The interpretation of this rule is that $ \ell $ can be replaced by $ r $ and $ k $ is the part of $ \ell $ that does not change.

-For example, suppose we wanted to enumerate paths via links between two pages of a website.
-One way to do this is to model the internet as a graph where nodes correspond to websites and edges to links.
-In particular, our graph should have no self-loops.
-Otherwise, two nodes would either be connected by no paths or by infinitely many paths, thus rendering counting useless.
-To remove loops, we can introduce the rule

-Typically, a collection of rewrite rules is packaged together with a given system.
-Resistor circuits have parallel, series, and star rules.
-Word processors replace misspelled words with their correction.
-Calculators replace the string $\type{2+2}$ with the string $ \type{4} $.
-We formalize this idea with the following definition.
+A \df{grammar} $(\C,P)$ is defined to be an adhesive category $ \C $ together with a finite set of rules $ P \bydef \{ \spn{\ell_j}{k_j}{r_j} \} $.